swiftlang/swift-evolution/proposals/0271-swiftpm-binary-dependencies.md

 ## New `PackageDescription` API

 ### BinaryTarget
-Since, a binary target is different compared to a source only target, we propose to introduce a new struct `Artifact`.
-This struct defines a targets associated artifacts.
+Since a binary target is different compared to a source only target, we propose to introduce a new struct `Artifact`.
+This struct defines a target's associated artifacts.

 We propose to support local and remote artifacts from the beginning.
 In the alternatives considered section is larger collection of potential artifact stores.
 However we opted to simplify the initial implementation by just supporting a url and a path based definition.
 Later, we can implement different types of providers with different authentication methods.